sequelize/sequelize/docs/models-usage.md

 * Object -
   * Raw will be added verbatim without quoting
   * Everything else is ignored, and if raw is not set, the query will fail
-* Sequelize.fn and Sequelize.col returns functions and quoted cools
+* Sequelize.fn and Sequelize.col returns functions and quoted column names

 ### Raw queries